Log ind

 Poul Erik Thyrring’s private house is an example of organic Brutalism.
 The “organic” links to the layout and the composite building structures.
 The “brutal” links to the use of the "raw” materials and the bared structure.
 The house represents a style that, with obstinate honesty, community spirit and closeness, also sets its clear fingerprint on prominent Danish “welfare building” .

-Realdania By & Byg purchased the house to secure an example of an attitude and an approach to building that is essential for the narrative of Danish architecture and understanding of the built environment around us.
-After restoration, the house will be let as a private dwelling.
+Realdania By & Byg has acquired the house to secure an example of a position and an approach to building which is central to the narrative of Danish architecture and understanding of the built environment around us.

 Adress: